-Under the Credit Agreement, the Company is permitted to draw upon the New Credit Line for customer invoices that meet the following conditions:
+Under the Credit Agreement, the Company is permitted to draw upon the New Credit Line for so long as the following conditions continue to be met:

 - (a) Throughout the duration of the New Credit Line, the Company may present customer receivables and receive credit financing that does not exceed 80% of the aggregate amount of the open customer invoices securing the New Credit Facility; The credit financing is to be repaid within 90 days. - (b) Customer invoices are payable within 90 days from the date of the Company's monthly report to the Lender; and - (c) No single customer of the Company may account for open customer invoices securing over 30% of the total borrowed amount under the New Credit Line.